 How to Mirror Windows 10 to the Amazon Fire TV Stick

-Mirroring Windows 10 to your Amazon Fire TV Stick lets you throw up internet pages in meetings, or simply share the most embarrassing Facebook snaps on a much larger screen.
+Mirroring Windows 10 to your Amazon Fire TV Stick lets you throw up internet pages in meetings or share the most embarrassing Facebook snaps on a much larger screen.

-Whether you’re sharing with family, co-workers, or it just makes it easier to see the content we have all the details you need to mirror Windows 10 on a Fire TV.
+Whether you’re sharing with family or co-workers, or you need to see content better, this article has all the details on how to mirror Windows 10 on a Fire TV.

 What is Mirroring?

-Depending on how new you are to streaming the terminology may seem confusing.
+Depending on how new you are to streaming, the terminology may seem confusing.
 Simply put, mirroring is the process of displaying one screen onto another.
-This is similar to casting on Google’s Chromecast and Apple’s Airplay.
+This process is similar to casting on Google’s Chromecast and Apple’s Airplay.

-For mirroring to work properly you’ll need a strong wifi connection and two devices capable of supporting the function.
+To work correctly, you need a strong wifi connection and two devices capable of supporting the function.
 Fortunately, both Windows 10 and the Amazon Firestick meet all qualifications necessary to mirror your screen.

 The first thing you’ll need to do is prepare your Firestick for mirroring.
 You can do this from your television where the device is connected.